l0neaadil/Python_projects/05_DNS_spoofer/README.md

 	'''

-This rule indicates that whenever a packet is forwarded, redirect it ( -j for jump ) to the netfilter queue number 0.
+This rule indicates that whenever a packet is forwarded, redirect it ( -j for jump ) to the netfilterqueue number 0.
 This will enable us to redirect all the forwarded packets into Python.

 ![iptables](https://user-images.githubusercontent.com/68290275/90950646-39c6f900-e471-11ea-8e44-27c3175a433f.jpg)